DNS zones

 - To manage a subzone and its records, no rights to the parent zone are required.

-This prevents the creation of subzones for the zones registered in Yandex Cloud and that users don't have access to.
+This prevents the creation of subzones for the zones registered in Yandex Cloud that users have no access to.

-role for the folder where the parent zone is located.
+role for the folder the parent zone is in to a user or service account.
 For more information, see Access management in Cloud DNS.

-parent zone is in a folder named my-folder
+parent zone is in the folder named my-folder

 .
-If you have the rights to manage this zone, you can create subzones such as test.example.com.
+If you have the permissions to manage this zone, you can create the test.example.com.

 and production.example.com.